edge-servers/immunity-radius/docs/source/user/enforcing_limits.rst

 each organization using the system, which is doable but cumbersome to maintain.

-For the reasons explained above, an alternative counter feature has been implemented in the authorize API endpoint of OpenWISP RADIUS.
+For the reasons explained above, an alternative counter feature has been implemented in the authorize API endpoint of Immunity RADIUS.

 The default counters available are described below.